 PRESSURE PRESERVATIVE TREATMENT

-As noted in the component list above, the laminated wood columns are fabricated with lumber pressure treated prior to gluing with Penta-WR type “C”, at .6 pcf [6 tenths of a pound of preservative per cubic foot of wood] retention for “ground contact”).
-For applications where the treated member is not in ground contact, the treatment retention is .3 pcf.
-The fascia boards are treated with pentachlorophenol, and the .3 pcf retention is used.
+As noted in the component list above, the wood columns are fabricated with lumber pressure treated (prior to gluing) with CCA, at .6 pcf (6 tenths of a pound of preservative per cubic foot of wood) retention for “ground contact”.
+Fascia boards are treated with MCA or CCA,all the treatment per AITC 109.
+The treated glulam can be stained and painted.

 FOR DETAILED SPECIFICATIONS, PLEASE CLICK ON THE SPECIFICATION LINK